Antnee/acmewidgetco/README.md

 * `_integration`: These tests use absolutely zero mocks and will test the entire application as a whole.
 This includes the example baskets provided with the challenge
+* `all`: Runs all testsuites.
+This is the default, so if you don't enter a testsuite then this will run anyway
 * `basket`: Will run the tests on the `Basket`, `BasketItem` and `BasketCollection` classes
 * `deliveryRules`: Runs the tests against the `DeliveryRule` and `DeliveryRules`